markcmurphy/devdocs-portal/Orders.md

 ### Order Shipping Addresses Quotes
 Gets all shipping quotes from an order.
+Shipping Quotes depend on

 ## Order Taxes